-The Center for Sustainable Value Networks or CSVN was established to help design responsible supply chains for suppliers, manufacturers, consumers and smaller stakeholders, seeking partnerships and facilitating collaboration from all including MNCs, NGOs and Government Organizations across the supply chain.
+The Center for Sustainable Value Networks or CSVN was established to design multi stakeholder supply chains seeking partnerships and facilitating collaboration from Consumers, Suppliers, MNCs, NGOs, Government organizations and most importantly smaller stakeholders.

 Through research and industry partnerships we explore solutions by addressing questions like:

-- Can we establish economies of scale with small disparate Independent stakeholders?
+- Can we establish economies of scale with smaller disparate and independent stakeholders?

 - Can all stakeholders collaborate to increase value across the chain?